TERREMEMBER/znbase/docs/content/stable/yedis/quick-start/_index.md

 type: page
 ---

-After [creating a local cluster](../../quick-start/create-local-cluster/), follow the instructions below to test YugabyteDB's Redis-compatible [YEDIS](../api/) API.
+After [creating a local cluster](../../quick-start/create-local-cluster/), follow the instructions below to test ZNbaseDB's Redis-compatible [YEDIS](../api/) API.

 [**redis-cli**](https://redis.io/topics/rediscli) is a command line interface to interact with a Redis server.
-For ease of use, YugabyteDB ships with the 4.0.1 version of redis-cli in its `bin` directory.
+For ease of use, ZNbaseDB ships with the 4.0.1 version of redis-cli in its `bin` directory.

 ## 1. Initialize YEDIS API and connect with redis-cli